MitchStares/MitchStares/README.md

 Hi there!

-I am a data engineer, statistician, landscape ecologist and R nerd.
-I'm currently navigating the transition from ecology and environmental management to the data engineering landscape.
+I am a lead data engineer specialising in data architecture, solution design and performant big data pipelines.
+I started my career as a landscape fire ecologist and statistician.
 I'm also a mechanical keyboard enthusiast ⌨️ with a coffee dependancy ☕ who plays d&d 🎲 a little too much.
 Let's see how much of that I can work into data projects.

 - R website (In need of updating): [staringatr.com](www.staringatr.com)